 - In-process waiting (waiting in between the diagnosis or treatment steps)

 - Waiting for discharge (everything is done, but you're waiting on something administrative)

 With passports or patients – I think it's helpful to not just view the TOTAL time, you have to break it down into components.
 That creates an opportunity to better understand where the waste occurs and what you can do to reduce that waste.

-I’d love to visit a passport processing center sometime.
-I can’t go to the gemba, alas.
-Does anyone have experience to share?
+I'd love to visit a passport processing center sometime.
+I can't go to the gemba, alas.
+Does anyone have an experience to share?

 What do you think?
 Scroll down to comment or share your thoughts and the post on social media.
 Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.

 - Jody Crane, MD: Lean in Emergency Medicine and Hospitals; 3 Big Issues Causing Tough Times in Healthcare - February 1, 2023

 - Alternative History: GM Uses Lean to Remain #1 in the Auto Industry - January 31, 2023

 - Fall in Love with the Problem, not the Solution: In Entrepreneurship and Continuous Improvement - January 29, 2023